cecileung1208/Homework/Unit 9 - SQL Challenge/README.md

 # SQL Challenge - Employee Database: A Mystery in Two Parts

-As a data engineer at Hewlett Packard, my manager made a request to research on employee data from the 1980s to 1990s.
+As a data engineer at Hewlett Packard, Management made a request to research on employee data from the 1980s to 1990s.
 Six CSV databases were available to conduct the analysis.
-Since there are numerous rows of employee data and the information are scattered across the files, I must go through the below 3 steps of Data Modeling, Data Engineering and Data Analysis to complete my task.
+Since there are numerous rows of employee data and information are scattered across the files, I must go through the below 3 steps of Data Modeling, Data Engineering and Data Analysis to complete my task.

 ## **1. Data Modeling**

 To conduct any data analysis, a data engineer must know what information the databases contain and how the attributes are related to one another.
 The perfect way is to map it out in a Entity Relationship Diagram (ERD) in  [http://www.quickdatabasediagrams.com]( http://www.quickdatabasediagrams.com).
+See the below image to see how ERD of the Employee Databases.

 ![Image](https://github.com/cecileung1208/Homework/blob/master/Unit%209%20-%20SQL%20Challenge/Output%20Files/ERD%20-%20Employee%20Database.png)